playframework/playframework/documentation/manual/scalaGuide/main/json/ScalaJson.md

 ### Unsafe nav with `as[T]`

-`as[T]` is unsafe because it tries to access the path and convert to the required type but if the path is not found or the conversion not possible, it generates a `JsResultException` RuntimeException containing detected errors.
+`as[T]` is unsafe because it tries to access the path and toconvert to the required type.
+But if the path is not found or the conversion not possible, it generates a `JsResultException` RuntimeException containing detected errors.

 #### case OK: path found & conversion possible